-Loans are available for undergraduate borrowers only with Financial Need.
-It is subsidized because U.S. Department of Education pays the interest for borrowers who are actively enrolled in school and are registered for at least half-time.
-If borrower leave school or is not registered for at least half-time (6 credits), U.S. Department of Education will pay the interest for 6 months in what is commonly referred to as grace period - borrower graduates, is out of school, or is registered for less than 6 credits and is not required to make payment.
-After the grace period, period of deferment a postponement of payments on loans is allowed under certain conditions.
-Interest will not accrue on subsidized, unsubsidized, and Perkins loans.
+Loans are available for undergraduate students with financial need.
+The U.S. Department of Education pays the interest for borrowers who are actively enrolled in school and are registered for at least half-time.
+If a borrower graduates, leaves school or is not registered for at least half-time (6 credits), the U.S. Department of Education will pay the interest for 6 months in what is commonly referred to as a grace period.